Skip to main content

 10ft Box Truck

 The 10-foot box truck is the smallest commercial box truck available.
 It is commonly used for small-scale delivery operations — florists, caterers, small appliance delivery, and single-room moves.
 With only 2,600 pounds of payload and roughly 400 cubic feet of cargo space, it is not suitable for pallet-based freight or heavy hauling.
+If you only need a small cargo box, also weigh it against a cargo van in our box truck vs. cargo van comparison.

 Typical GVWR: 10,000-12,500 lbs | CDL: Not required | Fuel economy: 12-16 MPG